KatherineMichel/setting-up-an-open-source-project/README.md

 ## Special Features

-GitHub provides a number of special features that help with workflow
+GitHub provides a number of special features that help with workflow.

 * [GitHub Features](https://github.com/features)